tripledubmedia/dd-simplest-maintenance/README.md

+# dd-simplest-maintenance-mode

-# dd-simplest-maintenance-mode Plugin For WordPress
+Simplest and Light Weight Maintenance and Coming Soon Mode Plugin For WordPress

 Displays a maintenance mode page for anyone who's not logged in for WordPress Blog

 The login page gets excluded so that you can login if necessary.